Read the page Nutrients / Supplements for Vegetarians before this page.

 Remember our gut is our second brain, we need to take a good care of it.
 Lot of us with mental health issues don't have a perfectly functioning gut.
 We may not be aware of it.

-Even if a person with mental health issue seems to have a perfectly functioning gut, s/he should take Probiotics and Digestive Enzymes regularly for some months and occasionally thereafter.
-To avoid constipation, a person should take Prebiotics (fibers) alongwith Probiotics.
-There is a new term for such supplements called psycho-biotics.
+Even if a person with a mental health issue seems to have a perfectly functioning gut, they should take prebiotics, probiotics, and postbiotics regularly for some months and occasionally thereafter.
+These supplements are collectively known as psychobiotics.

 If you have problem with digestion / absorption you may occasionally need to take quantities (doses) of supplements more than the reference (recommended) daily values.
 Consult / inform your health care providers before doing that.